RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: RobustSpring Dataset and Benchmark

-on image domain $\Omega$ is a generalization of optical-flow adversarial robustness~\cite{Schmalfuss2022PerturbationConstrainedAdversarial} to dense matching and corruptions.
+on image domain $\Omega$ is a generalization of optical-flow adversarial robustness~\citep{Schmalfuss2022PerturbationConstrainedAdversarial} to dense matching and corruptions.

 \para{Metric Subsampling} For a benchmark, users should upload robustness results to a web server.
-To this end, we evaluate on a reduced pixel set by refining Spring's original subsampling strategy, which retains about 1\% of the full data.
-First, we additionally subsample the set of full-resolution Hero-frames, leaving 0.95\%, and then apply 20-fold subsampling, ultimately keeping 0.05\% of the full data.
+Given the large number of 20 datasets, data reduction is essential to facilitate evaluations and uploads.
+To this end, we evaluate on a reduced set of pixels by refining the original subsampling strategy from Spring, which retains about 1\% of the full data.
+First, we additionally subsample the set of full-resolution Hero-frames because they are only kept in the original benchmark for visualization purposes, leaving 0.95\%, and then apply 20-fold subsampling, ultimately keeping 0.05\% of the full data.

 \para{Robustness Ranking} Because we generate 20 different corruption evaluations \textit{per} dense matching model, we need a summarization strategy to produce one result per model.
-Per-model results are ranked based on three strategies: Average, Median, and the Schulze voting method~\cite{schulze2018schulze}.
+Per-model results are ranked based on three strategies: Average, Median, and the Schulze voting method~\citep{schulze2018schulze}.
 In contrast to averaging across all 20 evaluations, the median reduces the impact of extreme outliers.
 The Schulze method provides a holistic, pairwise comparison approach that ranks models based on preference aggregation and was used for prior generalization evaluations in the Robust Vision Challenges.
-We evaluate their differences in~\cref{sec:evalmetr}
+We evaluate their differences in~\cref{sec:evalmetr}.